Hirata Atsutane: Influence

 Hirata's activities eventually attracted over 500 pupils, including Okuni Takamasa and Suzuki Shigetane.
 His nationalist writings had considerable impact on the samurai who supported the Sonnō jōi movement and who fought in the Boshin War to overthrow the Tokugawa Shogunate during the Meiji Restoration.

 Hirata's influence on kokugaku has recently been thought to be overestimated.
 While he is called one of the "four great men of kokugaku", this is a phrase he invented himself.
 His work more often influenced religious groups than the government in the Empire of Japan.

-Among Hirata's more enduring contributions to Japanese thought was to remind that all Japanese were descended from the kami, not only the Imperial family and certain aristocratic families.
+Among Hirata's more enduring contributions to Japanese thought was to remind all Japanese that they were descended from the kami, not only the Imperial family and certain aristocratic families.
 As he put it, "this, our glorious land, is the land in which the kami have their origin, and we are one and all descendants of the kami.
 For this reason, if we go back from the parents who gave us life and being, beyond the grandparents and great-grandparents, and consider the ancestors of ancient times, then the original ancestors of those must necessarily have been the kami."

+A poem by Atsutane, collected by Tsunoda Tadayuki in Ibukinoya kashū (氣吹廼舎歌集), was included in the 1942 Aikoku Hyakunin Isshu.